.VSDX File Extension

-A VSDX file is a drawing saved in the VSDX file format introduced with Visio 2013, a program used for making drawings and technical illustrations.
+A VSDX file is a drawing created by Microsoft Visio, an application for creating drawings and technical illustrations.
 It stores shapes, lines, text, and other objects arranged together on a free-form canvas.
-VSDX files are used for saving flowcharts, process diagrams, organizational charts, and other types of drawings.
+VSDX files are typically used for saving flowcharts, process diagrams, organizational charts, and other types of drawings.

 Microsoft Visio is primarily used to create diagrams and store them in the VSDX file.
 Some other files used by Visio include the .VSDM file to store macro-enabled drawings, .VSTX files to store templates, .VSTM files to store macro-enabled templates, .VSSX files to store stencils, and .VSSM files to store macro-enabled stencils.